isomerpages/moe-rivervalleyhigh/_our-curriculum/Talent Development/The Humanities and Social Sciences Leaders Academy.md

 ![](/images/2025/HSSLA_Now__2025_Learning_journey_to_Kampong_Glam.jpg)
 HSSLA Now!
 2025 Learning journey to Kampong Glam

-In 2023, HSSLA brought a group of students to Ireland and the U.K. for an Overseas Experential Learning Programme (OELP).
+In 2025, HSSLA brought a group of students to Germany for an Overseas Experential Learning Programme (OELP).
 Through such opportunities, HSSLA hopes to widen the perspectives and increase the cultural capital of our students so that they are ready for the challenges of the future.

 ![Learning about The Troubles at Londonderry _ Derry!](/images/learning%20about%20the%20troubles%20at%20londonderry%20_%20derry!.jpg)*Learning about The Troubles at Londonderry*